billfitzgerald/infosec-primer/testing_scenarios.md

 <figure>
   <img alt="Sensitive user information being sent to a third party analytics company" src="images/image33.png" width="624.00" height="105.33" title="Sensitive user information being sent to a third party analytics company">
     <br>
-  <figcaption>Image Caption: Sensitive user information being sent to a third party analytics company.</figcaption>
+  <figcaption>Image Caption: Sensitive user information being sent to a third-party analytics company.</figcaption>
 </figure>
 </div>

-There are many other secure ways to pass sensitive information, so including any sensitive information in a URL is generally an unneeded risk.
+There are many other secure ways to pass on sensitive information, so including any sensitive information in a URL is generally an unneeded risk.

 ## E1.3 Setup and Tests

 There is not a specific test for sensitive information in URLs.
 The tester should use the application in a typical fashion and examine proxy logs for any sensitive information.
-The login sequence is an important part to examine closely but other transactions may contain sensitive information in URLs.
+The login sequence is an important part to examine closely, but other transactions may contain sensitive information in URLs.
 Examine the traffic using either Firebug (for quick examinations and evaluations) or ZAP Proxy (for more detailed analysis).

-Often, when performing an initial evaluation for an app, the process of creating an account, updating a profile, creating content, and logging out can highlight areas that could require additional review.
+Often, when performing an initial evaluation of an app, the process of creating an account, updating a profile, creating content, and logging out can highlight areas that could require additional review.
 Performing these basic actions and reviewing the logs in ZAP or Firebug can indicate areas that are potentially troublesome.

 * * *